cham11ng/sagarchamling.com/content/about-me.md

 At [Leapfrog Technology, Inc.](https://www.lftechnology.com/) to [Laudio](https://www.laudio.com/), I wore multiple hats.
 I started as a Trainee at Leapfrog Technology, where I built a strong foundation in UI/UX front-end design and coding practices in Javascript.
 I then embarked on an exciting journey as a Software Engineer at a project called Laudio, where I familiarized myself with microservices architecture, integrated automated CI processes in development workflow and continued building a Web application based on `React` and `Node.js`.
 Subsequently, I progressed to a Senior Software Engineer, leading a team and contributing to system design, research and implementation.
 During this phase of my career, I had the opportunity to work on several cloud-based solutions for the application using `Amazon Web Services (AWS)`.

 Seeking further expertise, I joined for a Postgraduate Degree in Cybersecurity, where I'm continuously enhancing my knowledge in this critical field of IT.
+I recently embarked my professional journey in this field starting a Cybersecurity Operations Trainee in Fusion Computing Limited.
+Started exciting journey of my interest on securing the world.

 ## Certification and Trainings 🎯